How to Calculate Stock Beta in Excel

 Custom Beta Five Years | =CustomBetaFiveYears(“MSFT”) – Calculates beta against SPY on a daily basis. =CustomBetaFiveYears(“MSFT”,”AAPL”) – Calculates beta against AAPL on a daily basis =CustomBetaFiveYears(“MSFT”,”AAPL”, “monthly”) – Calculates beta against AAPL on a monthly basis =CustomBetaFiveYears(“MSFT”,”AAPL”, “weekly”) – Calculates beta against AAPL on a weekly basis |

-A high beta means the stock price is more sensitive to news and information, and will move faster than a stock with low beta.
-In general, high beta means high risk, but also offers the possibility of high returns if the stock turns out to be a good investment. |
+A high value of beta means the stock price is more sensitive to news and information, and will move faster than a stock with low beta. |

 Custom Beta One Year | =CustomBetaOneYear(“MSFT”) – Calculates beta against SPY on a daily basis. =CustomBetaOneYear(“MSFT”,”AAPL”) – Calculates beta against AAPL on a daily basis =CustomBetaOneYear(“MSFT”,”AAPL”, “monthly”) – Calculates beta against AAPL on a monthly basis =CustomBetaOneYear(“MSFT”,”AAPL”, “weekly”) – Calculates beta against AAPL on a weekly basis |

-A high beta means the stock price is more sensitive to news and information, and will move faster than a stock with low beta.
-In general, high beta means high risk, but also offers the possibility of high returns if the stock turns out to be a good investment. |
+A high value of beta means the stock price is more sensitive to news and information, and will move faster than a stock with low beta. |

 Custom Beta Three Years | =CustomBetaThreeYears(“MSFT”) – Calculates beta against SPY on a daily basis. =CustomBetaThreeYears(“MSFT”,”AAPL”) – Calculates beta against AAPL on a daily basis =CustomBetaThreeYears(“MSFT”,”AAPL”, “monthly”) – Calculates beta against AAPL on a monthly basis =CustomBetaThreeYears(“MSFT”,”AAPL”, “weekly”) – Calculates beta against AAPL on a weekly basis |

-A high beta means the stock price is more sensitive to news and information, and will move faster than a stock with low beta.
-In general, high beta means high risk, but also offers the possibility of high returns if the stock turns out to be a good investment. |
+In general, high value of beta means high risk, but also offers the possibility of high returns if the stock turns out to be a good investment. |

 Debt to Equity Ratio (Last Quarter) | =hf_Debt_to_Equity_Ratio(“MSFT”,2022) – Returns the value for the year 2022. =hf_Debt_to_Equity_Ratio(“MSFT”,2022,2) – Returns the value for the year 2022 and the calendar quarter 2 =hf_Debt_to_Equity_Ratio(“MSFT”,2022,3,”TTM”) – Returns the value for the year 2022 and trailing twelve months from the calendar quarter =hf_Debt_to_Equity_Ratio(“MSFT”,”lq”) – Returns the value for the last quarter =hf_Debt_to_Equity_Ratio(“MSFT”,”lq-1″) – Returns the value for the last quarter-1 =hf_Debt_to_Equity_Ratio(“MSFT”,”ly”) – Returns the value for the last year =hf_Debt_to_Equity_Ratio(“MSFT”,”ly-1″) – Returns the value for the last year – 1 =hf_Debt_to_Equity_Ratio(“MSFT”,”lt”) – Returns the value for the last 12 months. =hf_Debt_to_Equity_Ratio(“MSFT”,”lt-1″) – Returns the value for the previous last 12 months. |